gajananan/integrity-shield-testscenario/03_policy-scenarios/05_CREATE_STABLE_POLICY_WITH_SIGN.md

     ```

     Run the following script to sign all the policies in `stable` directory with signer `signer@enterprise.com`

     [Command]
     ```
     ./deploy/sign-policy.sh signer@enterprise.com stable/
     ```

-    [Result] The following policy files under `stable` directory have been annotated with signature
+    Confirm the following policy files under `stable` directory have been modified.

+    [Result]
     ```
     git status
     On branch master